"Remember, you have to eat the meat..."

 - Rules-lawyering over what 'all you can eat' really means.
 The restaurant might argue, for instance, that an extra crumb is food the customer didn't eat (and is obligated to pay additional money for).
 Or they might refuse to let a customer leave until they've really consumed ALL they can eat.

 - Customers going to extremes to eat as much as possible (fasting before going; staying in the buffet for absurd lengths of time, sitting or even standing right in front of the buffet), sometimes even eating all the food and leaving others hungry.

 - The restaurant going broke because the Big Eater showed up.

 - The Nutty Professor II has a buffet sequence that borders on Mundane Made Awesome.
 It starts with the Klump family walking up to the resteraunt in silhouette before announcing themselves ("Klump, party of six.
 And we are hungry").
-Cut to a fast paced montage of them practically attacking the buffet line.
-It ends with a pan shot of the table with all of the food trays empty...except for the fully stocked salad one.
+Cut to a fast-paced montage of them practically attacking the buffet line.
+It ends with a pan shot of the table with all of the food trays empty...except for the fully stocked salad tray.

 - In Discworld, the wizards, notorious diners all, are seen to construct elaborate architectural models using celery and lettuce leaves so as to increase the depth of a bowl by up to three times its intended size.

 - A Shadowrun novel ponders the question how this would work in a world where trolls (9-foot-tall metahumans) exist.
 Their suggestion: Trolls are allowed, if they bring a customer along who isn't a troll.

 - A skit on Saturday Night Live, possibly one of their "Limits of the Imagination" thriller spoofs, had a couple go to an 'All-you-can-eat' restaurant and be later told "It's not all you CARE TO eat, it's all you CAN eat!" and they look and see the other patrons are being force-fed.